thosgood/this-weeks-finds/markdown/201-250/week203.md

 solution, and then describe how he found it.

-Supposedly the Greeks thought the most beautiful rectangle was one such that when you chop a square off one end, you\'re left with a rectangle of the same shape.
-If your original rectangle was 1 unit across and G units long, after you chop a 1-by-1 square off the end you\'re left with a rectangle that\'s G-1 units across and 1 unit long:
+Supposedly the Greeks thought the most beautiful rectangle was one such that when you chop a square off one end, you're left with a rectangle of the same shape.
+If your original rectangle was 1 unit across and G units long, after you chop a 1-by-1 square off the end you're left with a rectangle that's G-1 units across and 1 unit long:

                                        G
                          .........................